ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/ingress.md

+One of the biggest problems people run into when using Kubernetes is how to get traffic into their applications.

-To provide external access to the Spring Cloud Gateway instance, we need to configure some form of "ingress", either a true Kubernetes Ingress, or something like HTTPProxy provided by [Contour](https://projectcontour.io/) for example.
+To provide external access to the Spring Cloud Gateway instance, we need to configure some form of "ingress", either a true Kubernetes Ingress, or something like HTTPProxy provided by [Contour](https://projectcontour.io/), for example.

+In this section we'll setup an Ingress definition for the SCG we have created so that it is available outside of the Kubernetes cluster.

 ![ingress diagram](images/ingress1.jpg)

 First, review the ingress manifest.